NEONScience/NEON-Data-Skills/_posts/2014-07-12-1_About-LiDAR-Data-Light-Detection-and-Ranging_Activity1.md

 Whether it is collected as discrete points or full waveform, most often LiDAR data are available as discrete points.
 A collection of discrete return LiDAR points is known as a LiDAR point cloud.

 The commonly used file format to store LIDAR point cloud data is called .las which is a format supported by the Americal Society of Photogrametry and Remote sensing (ASPRS).
 Recently, the [.laz](http://www.laszip.org/) format has been  developed by Martin isenberg of LasTools.
 Laz is a highly compressed version of .las.

+### LiDAR Data Attributes: X,Y, Z, Intensity and Classification ###
+LiDAR data attributes can vary, depending upon how the data were collected and processed.
+You can determine what attributes are available for each lidar point by looking at the metadata.
+All lidar data points will have an associated X,Y location and Z (elevation values).
+Most lidar data points will have an intensity value, representing the amount of light energy recorded by the sensor.

+Some lidar data will also be "classified".
+Classification of lidar point clouds is an additional processing step.
+Classification simply represents the type of object that the laser return reflected off of.
+So if the light energy reflected off of a tree, it might be classified as "vegetation".
+And if it reflected off of the ground, it might be classified as "ground".

+Some lidar data  will be classified as "ground / non ground".
+Some datasets will be further processed to determine which points reflected off of buildings and other infrastructure.
+Some lidar data will be classified according to the vegetation type.

 ### Exploring 3D LIDAR data in a free Online Viewer